-They may also have submissive body language and may sit with hunched shoulders and head down slightly.
+This critical voice can also trigger appeasing body language and such as submissive body language – sitting with hunched shoulders and head down slightly, not maintaining eye contact by looking down or away.
 Any other posture such as head up, shoulders back and a confident stance may result in harsh devaluing from the narcissist.

 Abandonment depression is an umbrella term which encompasses the emptiness, depression, panic, rage, guilt and helplessness felt by a child growing up in a dysfunctional and abusive environment.